laurabolta/Synthesis-Project-I/README.md

 - `Student_plots.ipynb` – Explores the dataset visually, analyzing feature importance, correlations, and distributions.

 - `Ensamble_trees_SUBJECTS.ipynb` – Serves as a baseline model using ensemble methods on individual subjects, used to compare against more general models.
+However, it was not included in the final version of the project because it takes too much time and computer power to run for all subjects.

 - `main.py` – Entry point script that may serve for orchestration, integration, or running specific parts of the pipeline.

 **Important Folders:**

-- `Alert_Message` - Contains the implementation of both students and professors applications...

-- `Sensors` - Contains the creation of the dataset and implementation of CO2 message alert...

-PONER MAS EXPLICACIONES DE FILES/DOCUMENTOS, SOLO HE PUESTO EJEMPLOS, SI QUEREIS MEJORAR LA EXPLICACIÓN TAMBIEN
+* `Alert_Message` – Contains the Streamlit apps for professors (`app_profesors.py`) and students (`app_students.py`).
+These apps allow users to interact with the data, view predictions, and send alerts.
+They also generate personalized messages and attach exercises based on student risk levels.
+The apps use resources from the `files/` folder and are integrated with Google Sheets.

+* `Sensors` – Contains scripts for handling classroom environmental data (mainly CO₂).
+Includes `ClassDataset.py` to build structured datasets and `CO2.py` to generate alerts when air quality may impact learning.
+This information is used to enrich the prediction models with environmental context.

+* `Preparing_Data` – Contains data cleaning and preprocessing scripts.
+These scripts merge and prepare data from various sources (students, attendance, professors, sensors) and generate the final datasets used for machine learning model training.
+This step ensures data quality and consistency.

+* `files` – Provides essential resources for the apps to work:

+  * Exercises to be sent to students.
+  * Background images and interface assets.
+  * CSV files used for lookups or filtering.
+  * Configuration files and credentials for Google Sheets connection.

+* `Students/`, `Profesors/`, `Attendance/` – Contain the original and cleaned CSV datasets:

+  * `Students/`: Academic records, subject performance, dropout status.
+  * `Profesors/`: Courses taught, professor identifiers.
+  * `Attendance/`: Attendance records by subject and academic year.
+    These folders provide the raw inputs for both analysis and predictive modeling.

 ## Authors

-- Anna Blanco | NIU:
+- Anna Blanco | NIU: 1709582
-- Laura Boltà | NIU:
+- Laura Boltà | NIU: 1705130
-- Sonia Espinilla | NIU:
+- Sonia Espinilla | NIU: 1708919
-- Agustina Lazzati | NIU:
+- Agustina Lazzati | NIU: 1707964
 - Queralt Salvadó | NIU: 1706789